ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Casualty roll is applied as normal.

 0-1 SIDE BET
-PRICE VARIES, AVAILABLE T0 ANY TEAM
+PRICE VARIES, AVAILABLE TO ANY TEAM
 *Betting on Blood Bowl is a popular pastime, and one that* *everyone joins in with.
 Most betting is conducted amongst* *the fans and players, and even team owners and head* *coaches also enjoy a little fluttter.